stefanovic000/stefanovic000.github.io/_posts/2025-07-08-google_earth_data.md

 Pick your location and move to it.

-For this example we are goint to Zürich, Switzerland:
+For this example we are going to Zürich, Switzerland:

 ![zurich picture]({{site.baseurl}}/assets/images/zurich.png)